telefonicaid/iot-activation/README.md

 From Iot Activation we want to make your way easier.

-For this reason we don't just want to show you how to develop applications for your devices or how to connect to the cloud.
+For this reason, we don't just want to show you how to develop applications for your devices or how to connect to the cloud.
 We put at your disposal a powerful tool that will facilitate and improve the performance of your things connected to the Internet.

 We also solve some of the most common problems you may encounter.